kylevedder/kytorch/README.md

 During the backwards pass, the `backward` method is called on the final `Tensor` in the computation graph (i.e. the loss tensor), initialized with a `0` gradient.
 The loss gradient will ignore this input gradient and compute a gradient with respect to the loss, kicking off recursive calls to `backward` on the `GradFn` of the `Tensor`s that use the call stack to perform depth first search of the computation graph.

 Each call passes in the output's gradient with respect to the loss (i.e. the last operation) so far.
-The `GradFn` then computes the gradient for the input tensor and the trainable weights with respect to the output tensor, and then combines these to get gradients with respect to the loss (calculus' chain rule).
+The `GradFn` then computes the gradient for the input tensor(s) and the trainable weights with respect to the output tensor, and then combines these to get gradients with respect to the loss (calculus' chain rule).
 This is reflected in the type signature of `CallableGradFn`'s `compute_gradient()` method, which assumes one input tensor (the first element of the return tuple):

 ```python
 def compute_gradient(